 Will the cost be covered by financial aid?

 If a student is attending Santa Rosa Junior College, any financial aid (i.e., grants, loans, scholarships, etc.) that is remaining after SRJC tuition and fees are paid will go toward paying the Residence Hall cost.
 This cost will be reflected on the student's SRJC bill.
 Therefore, any portion of the housing costs not paid by financial aid will be an out-of-pocket cost for the student.

 Are there any employment opportunities in the residence hall?

 If you are interested in working in the residence hall, please look for our webpage on student employment that will be up and running by January of 2023.

 Traditional Single This unit layout includes one Bedroom, and you share a community bathroom with the other residents on your Floor.
 The showers are divided into individual showers and have dividers for privacy.

 Traditional Double This unit layout includes one Bedroom that two residents share, and you share a community bathroom with the other residents on your Floor.
 The community showers are divided into individual showers and have dividers for privacy.

 Deluxe Single [Limited] There are a smaller number of single semi-suites available.
 These units include two single bedrooms with two bathrooms.
 Many of these spaces are held for students who demonstrate a specific need for such a living environment.

-Six bed/ Two-bath Apt [Limited] There are a smaller number of four-bedroom two-bath available.
-These units include four single bedrooms with two bathrooms.
-Each resident has a private bedroom and shares the living room, snack preparation area, and bathrooms.
+Six bed/ Two-bath Apt [Limited] There are a small number of this floorplan type available.
+These units include 2-single occupied bedrooms and 2-double occupied bedrooms with two bathrooms.
+All occupants share the living room, snack preparation area, and bathrooms.